-- 1. Engine guard - 2.
-Bolt - 3.
-Start the engine, warm it up for several minutes, and then turn it off. - 4.
-Place an oil pan under the engine to collect the used oil. - 5.
-Remove the engine oil tank filler cap, and then remove the engine oil tank drain bolt and its gasket.
+- 1. Place the ATV on a level surface. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Place an oil pan under the engine to collect the used oil. - 4.
+Remove the engine oil filler cap, and then remove the engine oil drain bolt to drain the oil from the crankcase.
+NOTICE: When removing the engine oil drain bolt, the compression spring, oil strainer and O-ring will fall out.
+Take care not to lose these parts.